edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Status
 ----------
-The paper was published in [Geophysical Research Letters](https://agupubs.onlinelibrary.wiley.com/journal/19448007), [doi: 10.1029/2020GL091540](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL091540).
+The paper was published in the journal [Climate Services](https://doi.org/10.1016/j.cliser.2025.100594).
 Comments, questions, and suggestions are appreciated.
 Feedback can be submitted through github [issues](https://github.com/edunnsigouin/cf-Dunnsigouin_etal_2025/issues) or via e-mail to Etienne Dunn-Sigouin (etdu@norceresearch.no).

 Data
 ----
-The model simulations and analysis for this paper were performed using the Norwegian academic high-performance computing and storage facilities maintained by [Sigma2](https://www.sigma2.no/metacenter).
-The simulations were performed on the [FRAM](https://documentation.sigma2.no/hpc_machines/fram.html) machine and stored and processed on [NIRD](https://documentation.sigma2.no/files_storage/nird.html).

-The simulations are run with the [NCAR CESM2.1.0 CAM5 model](https://www.cesm.ucar.edu/models/) in a slab ocean aquaplanet configuration following the [TRACMIP protocol](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016MS000748).
-ERA-Interim reanalysis data are available for download from [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era-interim).
+We use three years (2020–2022) of sub-seasonal forecasts from the ECMWF downloaded from the [MARS archive](https://www.ecmwf.int/en/forecasts/access-forecasts/access-archive-datasets).
+We verify the forecasts using ERA5 reanlysis downloaded from the [Copernicus Climate Date Store](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview).

-Due to the large volume of raw simulation data (15T), only 'interim' data used to reproduce the figures are included here.
-Raw and processed data can be made available upon request.
+Data used to reproduce the figures are included in the folder /DATA.

-Code setup
+Setting up the code
 -------------
-The organization of this project follows loosely from the [cookiecutter-science-project](https://github.com/jbusecke/cookiecutter-science-project) template written by [Julius Busecke](http://jbusecke.github.io/).

 The project is organized as an installable conda package.
 To get setup, first pull the directory from github to your local machine:

 ``` bash
 $ git clone https://github.com/edunnsigouin/cf-Dunnsigouin_etal_2025/